mollerse/frp-article/article.md

 Short ingress with some highlights and summaries of what FRP is and what we will cover in the article

-## Background / History
+## Background and History

-Functional Reactive Programming is not a new concept in computer science, but stems from 1997.
-Conal Elliot from the Microsoft Research Group and Paul Hudak from Yale University released the research paper Functional Reactive Animation in the proceedings of International Conference on Functional Programming [1].
+Functional Reactive Programming is not a new concept in computer science.
+It can be traced to 1997, when Conal Elliot, from the Microsoft Research Group, and Paul Hudak, from Yale University released, the research paper "Functional Reactive Animation" in the proceedings of International Conference on Functional Programming [1].

 The academic paper introduces a collection of data types and functions in a system called FRAN (**F**unctional **R**eactive **AN**imations).
 FRAN in